 Getting started with Learning Teams

 So you’ve heard about Learning Teams and want to bring the benefits of Operational Learning into your organisation.
-But it’s not as simple as asking a group of people to talk about how work happens.
-Here’s what you need to introduce Learning Teams successfully.
+But it’s more complex than asking a group of people to talk about how work happens.
+Here’s what you need to know about successfully getting started with Learning Teams.

 Learning Teams are a valuable method of Operational Learning if they are run with the proper planning, support and purpose.
 In fact, incorporating Learning Teams without a foundation built on HOP principles could do your organisation more harm than good.

-While the idea to introduce Learning Teams may come from anywhere – including frontline workers, supervisors or managers – it’s important to first define why you want to start Learning Teams, and determine how the outcomes will be managed.
-In most organisations, this requires commitment from leaders and managers who must also be comfortable hearing and learning how work is really done (the Blue Line) as opposed to how it is supposed to be done (the Black Line).
+While the idea to introduce Learning Teams may come from anywhere – including frontline workers, supervisors or managers – it’s important first to define why you want to start Learning Teams.
+Only then can you determine how the outcomes will be managed.
+In most organisations, this requires commitment from leaders and managers who must also be comfortable hearing and learning how work is done (the Blue Line) instead of how it is supposed to be done (the Black Line).

 When to use Learning Teams

-A Learning Team could be prompted by an accident or event, interesting successes, an audit or review, or to understand normal work.
-In our experience, the best results are achieved when Learning Teams are focused on normal work – away from the challenges and pressures associated with a negative event.
-When starting out, it’s important to start small, with a manageable scope and commitment to the follow-through process.
+An accident or event, interesting successes, audit or review, or understanding of normal work could prompt a Learning Team.
+But in our experience, the best results are achieved when Learning Teams focus on normal work, away from the challenges and pressures of a negative event.
+It’s important to start small, with a manageable scope and commitment to the follow-through process.

 Who should (and who shouldn’t) be involved?

 Once you’ve determined the need for Learning Teams, the next step is identifying who will be involved.
-The Learning Teams structure involves facilitators, participants, a sponsor and scribe – and each role is as important as the next.
-Choosing the right people for the right roles can take some trial and error.
-Facilitators require training and need to be impartial, as well as exhibiting skills in both guiding the conversation and letting it flow.
-Not everyone is suitable for this role, and the best facilitators can often be the most unsuspecting.
+The Learning Teams structure involves facilitators, participants, a sponsor and a scribe – and each role is as vital as the next.
+Choosing the right people for the right roles can take trial and error.
+Facilitators require training and the need to be impartial.
+They must also exhibit skills in guiding the conversation and letting it flow.
+Only some people are suitable for this role, and the best facilitators can often be the most unsuspecting.

 Similarly, it is not ideal for managers or supervisors to be involved in a Learning Team with their direct reports.
-Participants – those frontline workers who do the work every day – need to feel comfortable sharing what they know without fear or concern of any repercussions.
-An impartial environment is critical to creating that safe space, and the Process Facilitator is responsible for sharing the outcomes with relevant leaders or managers after the session.
+Participants – those frontline workers who do the work daily – need to feel comfortable sharing what they know without fear or concern of repercussions.
+An impartial environment is critical to creating that safe space, and the Process Facilitator is responsible for communicating the outcomes with relevant leaders or managers after the session.

 Steps for introducing Learning Teams